Catalogue PDF Version

 Requirements:

 BIOL 167 and five additional biology courses.
-Students minoring in biology should work with a biology advisor to select courses that best complement their major and their career goals.
-All courses must be passed with a grade of C- or higher.
+Students minoring in biology should work with a biology adviser to select courses that best complement their major and their career goals.
+One course may be taken for a CR grade, and all other courses must be passed with a grade of C- or higher.

 General Policies